GiadaSimionato/Reasoning_Agents_2020/README.md

 `https://flloat.herokuapp.com/`

 ## BabyAI and Restraining Bolts
 The experiments in BabyAI require Python 3.6.9 (the latest version of Python supported by Google Colab).
-In order to install the required dependencies call `pip install .` inside the `babyai_rb` folter.
+In order to install the required dependencies call `pip install .` inside the `babyai_rb` folder.

 ### Training
 To train an agent with a bolt execute `train_rl.py` in `babyai_rb/scripts/` specifying the following parameters